AndreBonda/ProjectHorizon/README.md

 - The system ensures efficient image processing to minimize execution time and costs.
 - The system includes basic error handling to ensure the robustness of your function.

-### Constraints
-- Adopt .Net Core and/or Java as the technology stack.
-- The time limit for designing and implementing the system is 10 hours.

 ## System Design

 ### Infrastructure